TAMUparametric/PPOPT/doc/portfolio.rst

     \end{align}

-Now that we have formulated the mpQP, all we have to do is solve it.
-Which can be accomplished in with the following python code.
+Now that we have formulated the pQP, all we have to do is solve it.
+Which can be accomplished with the following python code.
 We are using the geometric algorithm here, as it is very fast in this type of problem.
 For this problem it only took half a second to solve.

 .. code-block:: python